 Computed tomography (CT) scanning is usually the first imaging study performed.
 CT may be effective at identifying larger areas of ischemic insult and can highlight hemorrhagic pathology.
 A hyperdense basilar artery may be present on CT scan.
 However, CT scanning has a low sensitivity for early ischemia and is less effective at evaluating the brainstem, cerebellum, and posterior circulation.
 Ultimately, one needs a high index of suspicion in the correct clinical context to diagnosis an easily missed disease.
 Additional evaluation with CT angiography may be considered, and a filling defect noted within the basilar artery.
 Catheter angiography is still a criterion for diagnosis; however, with the availability of noninvasive imaging modalities such as magnetic resonance imaging (MRI) and angiography (MRA), the role of angiography has changed.
 MRI/MRA is more sensitive than CT scanning for identifying early ischemia and vascular occlusion..
 MRI is the best imaging modality for any posterior fossa lesion including acute ischemic infarction.
 DWI MRI sequence can show an acute brainstem or cerebellar infarct within seconds of the arterial occlusion.
 MR angiogram can show the site of vascular occlusion non-invasively.
 Presence of microhemorrhages in GRE-T2* or SWI imaging can help to indicate underlying hypertensive etiology.

 Acute occlusion of the basilar artery is potentially life-threatening.
 All patients should be admitted to a stroke unit when available.
 Recanalization of the basilar artery is key to the successful treatment of basilar artery thrombosis and to improving prognosis.
 This can be accomplished by systemic thrombolysis (IVT), intra-arterial thrombolysis, (IAT) or mechanical endovascular thrombectomy.
 Recanalization occurs in more than half of basilar artery occlusion patients treated with IAT or IVT.
 Treatment is time sensitive; the earlier the intervention, the better the functional outcomes.
 There is no good large-scale study to define the treatment window for basilar thrombosis.
 It is clearly much longer than the accepted window of 6 to 8 hours recommended for large vessel occlusion in anterior circulation infarct.
 The commonly accepted time window is at least 12 hours and potentially up to 24 hours.
+In some situations, if the patient is having symptoms and minimal stroke on MRI brain it is reasonable to consider for mechanical endovascular thrombectomy up to 2-3 days.
 Subsequent therapy for secondary prevention focuses on treating the underlying causes and modifying risk factors.

 When considering the diagnosis, it is important to consider other etiologies that may cause similar overlapping symptoms.
 These include meningitis, basilar migraine, cerebellar hemorrhage with brainstem compression, cerebellar infarct or hemorrhage with edema, space-occupying lesions in the posterior fossa including metastatic disease, and supratentorial mass lesions with mass effect, herniation, and brainstem compression.
 Consider hypoglycemia, Todd paralysis, and conversion disorder as possible mimics.